knork-fork/simple-api/README.md

 If you ever need to share access, share only the generated tokens, not your secret.
 Tokens can be revoked at any time and may optionally include an expiration date.

+> ⚠️ Secrets are used only for generating tokens.
+All other operations are done using the access tokens.

 ##### Get a User Token

 Send a POST request to `/auth/token` with following payload: